 Senior women can be allies

-Many senior women know all too well what it is like to be the “only” in the room.
-They understand exclusion, the effect of microaggressions, how the majority group can leave you out without even realising.
 Many of us had to battle for flexibility to look after our loved ones – children or ageing parents – and face the discrimination and sly looks that often came with it.
 It doesn’t surprise me in the slightest that older senior women are more sympathetic to the plight of people of colour or others who don’t fit the majority paradigm.
 It stands to reason that senior women often act as allies to those wanting to transform culture, are a conduit to powerful leaders and have the clout to force change.

 Ageism and sexism combined

 Too often, midlife for women is where ageism meets sexism.
-It is when women become less pleasing, both physically and in terms of being eager to be agreeable and pliant.
-Just as women shed the imposter syndrome and feel confident and able to wield their power, when their children are grown and the double shift ends, they get whacked.
-This matters both in terms of broader equality and justice and in terms of the culture of organisations.
-Age is a protected characteristic of equality legislation too; companies need Noon women.
-Let’s make sure our voices are heard.
+It’s when women become less “pleasing”, both in terms of matching the youth-dominated standards of beauty and being agreeable and pliant.
+Just as women shed imposter syndrome and feel confident and able to wield their power, just when their children are grown and the double shift ends, they get whacked.

 More on women in senior role